emilygv/emilyvernon.com/_posts/2020-09-12-how-to-study-for-the-CCXP-exam-honest-and-in-depth.md

 **CX Podcast, by Forrester:** Something to listen to versus read, and is good for walks.
 Reiterates key ideas and keeps you motivated that the world does need more CX professionals.

 **CCXP Exam Simulator:** The questions are way harder and more obscure than ones on the actual exam.
 For example, I scored 60% on the simulator, but 94% on the CCXP.
-The exam is good for vocabulary mining and after each exam, I did google searches on particular terms.
+The exam is good for vocabulary mining.
+After each exam I did google searches on particular terms.

 **CCXP Exam Preparation, by Michael Barlett:** It’s more of a pamphlet than a book.
 I reread this many, many times to ensure I understood the absolute base of the CCXP.